juhasev/sample-ninja-help/subpanel-landing-page.md

 Colors can be selected by simply clicking on the color and selecting a new color.
 If you have strict style guide for your panel you may instead use the color picker to enter or paste colors in in HTML HEX color notation like #FF00EE.
 Also HSL or HEX color code references are supported.

-> If you need to come with the theme from scratch consider getting **Color picker** browser add on.
+> If you need to come with the theme from scratch consider getting **Color picker** browser extension for Chrome -browser.
 This allows you to select colors from existing web pages, logos etc.. and may make your job a bit easier.
+Other browsers have similar extensions.

 Background gradient can be easily created by selecting **GRADIENT START** and **GRADIENT END** colors.
 Gradient angle can be adjusted with the slider selection as well.
 If you want to use solid color for the background simply set **GRADIENT START** and **GRADIENT END** colors to be the same.